 Quick questions to ask yourself: Do your employees engage actively in conversations?
 Do you have workplace mentors to initiate effective internal communication?
 Have you recommended two-way mentoring to your employees?
 Does mentoring tackle other complex human resource challenges in your organization?
 If not, it's time to take another look at your company!

-The famous Gallup study highlights the disappointing state of organizations worldwide with only 13 percent of employees engaged at work.
-Another study by Towers Watson claim that companies with the most effective employee communication had 48 percent higher shareholder returns over the last five years as compared to those with the least effective internal communication.
+The famous Gallup study highlights the disappointing state of organizations worldwide, with only 13 percent of employees engaged at work.
+Another study by Towers Watson claims that companies with the most effective employee communication had 48 percent higher shareholder returns over the last five years than those with the least effective internal communication.

 Well-meaning staff and proper mentoring tactics positively influence employee engagement by generating ideas, forging strong relationships, and making a real difference in your organization's growth.